-- (iii) Exempt Employees, Other Than Teaching Faculty.
-Sanctions regarding exempt employees, as defined by the College, will be determined by the Employee's Vice President (or his/her designee) or in the case of an employee in the Athletics Department or who reports to the President, the President's designee.
-The Director of Human Resources (or his/her designee) will be consulted, and any other College officials may be consulted, on any sanction.
-The Title IX Coordinator will provide the Sanctioning Official with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report, the Parties' responses to that Report (if any), and information concerning any prior College discipline of the Responding Party. - (iv) Non-Exempt Employees and Third Parties.
-Sanctions regarding non-exempt employees, as defined by the College, vendors, independent contractors and other third parties will be determined by the Director of Human Resources (or his/her designee), who may consult with other College officials.
-The Title IX Coordinator will provide the Sanctioning Officer with a copy of the Determination Panel's written notification of its determination of responsibility as well as the Investigative Report, the Parties' responses to that Report (if any), and information concerning any prior College discipline of the Responding Party.
+- (iii)Exempt Employees, Other Than Teaching Faculty.
+Sanctions regarding exempt employees, as defined by the College, will be determined by the Employee's Vice President (or his, her or their designee) or in the case of an employee in the Athletics Department or who reports to the President, the President's designee.
+The Director of Human Resources (or his, her or their designee) will be consulted, and any other College officials may be consulted, on any sanction. - (iv) Non-Exempt Employees and Third Parties.
+Sanctions regarding non-exempt employees, as defined by the College, vendors, independent contractors and other third parties will be determined by the Director of Human Resources (or his, her or their designee), who may consult with other College officials.